 The fabrics are 100% unique to Cutting Shapes Club – you won’t find them anywhere else, ever!
 This is because the illustrations were commissioned by artists that I love and respect, and now I own the copyright on.

 Where Are the Dresses Made?

-The dress pattern was made here in Melbourne and underwent 7 iterations before we got it 100% correct.
-Then it was graded, also in Melbourne, and sent to India to be manufactured ethically using sustainable cotton.
+The dress pattern was made here in Melbourne and underwent 9 iterations before I was really happy with it.
+Then it was graded, also in Melbourne, and sent to China to be manufactured ethically.

 Did you explore/consider manufacturing locally?